-- A valid license for Safeguard Authentication Services with One Identity Hybrid subscription included. - A Starling Organization Admin account or a Collaborator account associated with the One Identity Hybrid subscription.
+- A valid license for Safeguard Authentication Services. - A Starling Organization Admin account or a Collaborator account.
 For more information on Starling, see the One Identity Starling Hosted User Guide. - An Active Directory group for Starling users.

 NOTE: All Starling users must have the following defined in order to work with Starling 2FA: